- Primary: Responsible administrator/supervisor

 The collegiate personnel plan must include the rationale for any significant variations from the established collegiate patterns in making academic appointments in specific academic units within the college/campus.
 In addition, the collegiate plan must include a specific supplemental plan for any unit in which the number of FTE contract faculty positions (category 2A) plus the number of FTE academic professional positions with primary responsibility for teaching (category 4A) exceeds 25% of the FTE tenured and tenure-track faculty.
 Each supplemental plan should indicate the appropriate balance of faculty and academic staff responsibility, to include the levels and types of courses for which members of each group will be responsible.
 This supplemental plan must be developed in broad consultation with the leadership, faculty, and academic staff of these units.

 - Plan Approval

-Once a collegiate personnel plan has been approved by the Senior Vice President and Provost, it need only be updated if there are substantial modifications in the plan.
+Once a collegiate personnel plan has been approved by the Senior Vice President for Academic Affairs and Provost, it need only be updated if there are substantial modifications in the plan.
 Each collegiate personnel plan should be reviewed at least once in every five years.

 - Reporting and Monitoring